whaakman/azure-docs.nl-nl/articles/dev-spaces/get-started-netcore-visualstudio.md

 ## <a name="create-a-web-app-running-in-a-container"></a>Een web-app maken die wordt uitgevoerd in een container

-In deze sectie maakt u een ASP.NET Core-web-app en voert u deze uit in een container in Kubernetes.
+In deze sectie maakt u een ASP.NET Core web-app maken en deze uitvoeren in een container in Kubernetes.

 ### <a name="create-an-aspnet-web-app"></a>Een ASP.NET-web-app maken